 The Company, being an investment holding entity, does not have any employee or senior management.
-It has two main service providers; IPRO Fund Management Ltd as Investment Manager, and Ocorian Corporate Administrators Limited (formerly known as Abax Corporate Administrators Ltd), as Registrar, Administrator and Corporate Secretary.
-A report relating to the compliance obligations and requirements for the Company has been set up to be tabled at Board meetings, effective from 2019.
+It has two corporate service providers providing investment management services and acting as Registrar, Administrator and Corporate Secretary.
+Compliance obligations of these service providers are regularly monitored by the Board.